harrywang/tailpages/index.md

 # Tutorial

-This tutorial shows how you start a brand new Jekyll site based on TailwindCSS, which can be hosted by Github Pages
+This tutorial shows how you start a brand new Jekyll site based on TailwindCSS, which can be hosted by Github Pages.

 ## Create a empty Github repo: